Alpha-Atom/ip-project-server/README.md

 # ip-project-server
 Server for Integrated Project, powered by Express.js and Redis, listens only on HTTPS now, currently using a self-signed cert, will have to play with trust authorities on the ionic side.
 Also at the moment server responds to `ALL` requests, cause it's easier to do testing with `GET`, will also set up unit tests in good time.
+Everything in the API documentation is working as described.

 * [ip-project-server](#ip-project-server)
     * [Installation](#installation)